Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: The considered framework: 2-3 RB trees

 \subsection{The proposed parity-seeking \algname{delete} algorithm for 2-3 RB trees}

 In this section, we describe our proposed parity-seeking \algname{delete} algorithm in the context of 2-3 RB trees.
-First, according to the deletion rules of binary search trees, the initial delete operation is transferred to a leaf or a degree-1 node.
-Now, if the degree of the to-be-deleted node is one, then, from property 3 of definition~\ref{def:rbt}, it follows that its whole subtree is a single red child.
-Therefore, to delete a degree-1 node, it suffices to delete its red child and put its value in its parent.
+Firstly, according to the deletion rules of binary search trees, the initial delete operation is transferred to a leaf or a degree-1 node.
+Now, if the degree of the to-be-deleted node is one, then, from property 3 of Definition~\ref{def:rbt}, it follows that its whole subtree is a single red child.
+Therefore, to delete a degree-1 node, it suffices to delete its red child and put its value in its parent (Figure~\ref{fig:2-3 RB-delete-degree-one}).
 Now, consider the case of deleting a leaf node.
 If the leaf node is red, then it can be simply deleted and the resulting tree is a valid 2-3 RB tree (Figure~\ref{fig:2-3 RB-delete-red-leaf}).

 The hard case is deleting a black leaf node.
-First, let us define deficient subtrees. \begin{definition}[Deficient subtree] A subtree rooted at a node $x$ is deficient if (1) neglecting the color of $x$, it is a 2-3 RB tree, and (2) the number of visited black nodes from $x$ to the leaves is one less than that of $x$’s sibling. \end{definition}
+First, let us define deficient subtrees. \begin{definition}[Deficient subtree] A subtree rooted at a node $x$ is deficient if (1) assuming $x$ is black, it is a 2-3 RB tree, and (2) the number of visited black nodes from $x$ to the leaves is one less than that of $x$’s sibling. \end{definition}

 Assume that we want to delete a black leaf node named $z$.
-After deleting $z$, we replace it with \textit{nil} and set the parent of \textit{nil} to the parent of $z$.
-Therefore, initially, \textit{nil} is the root of the deficient subtree.
+After deleting $z$, we replace it with \textit{nilSentinel} and set the parent of \textit{nilSentinel} to the parent of $z$.
+Therefore, initially, the root of the deficient subtree is the \textit{nilSentinel} node.
 Inductively, assume that $x$ is the root of the deficient subtree, and $y$ is its sibling.
 Our parity-seeking \algname{delete} algorithm works as follows: it either fixes the deficiency of the node $x$ or also makes its sibling $y$ deficient, elevating the deficiency to the parent node.
-There are three possibilities: \begin{enumerate}[label=\Roman*.] \item $x$ is red. \item $x$ and $y$ are both black. \item $x$ is black and y is red. \end{enumerate} Case I is simply handled by changing the color of $x$ to black, which resolves the deficiency of $x$.
-In the following subsections, we explain our algorithm for the other two cases.
+There are three possibilities: \begin{enumerate}[label=\Roman*.] \item $x$ is red. \item $x$ and $y$ are both black. \item $x$ is black and $y$ is red. \end{enumerate} Case I is simply handled by changing the color of $x$ to black, which resolves the deficiency of $x$.
+The rule corresponding to this case is shown in Figure~\ref{fig:2-3 RB-delete-main-1}.